camillan/llm-learning/README.md

-This repo contains code I am working with to do personal projects on LLMs.
+This repo contains code I am using to do personal projects on LLMs.